Bring in the autumn with this delicious Apple Harvest Quinoa Salad recipe with Tahini Maple Dressing!

-And then if it couldn’t get any better, in comes the sweet tahini dressing!
+And then if it couldn’t get any better, in comes the creamy tahini maple dressing!

-APPLE HARVEST QUINOA SALAD + SWEET TAHINI DRESSING
+APPLE HARVEST QUINOA SALAD + TAHINI MAPLE DRESSING

 Apples, grapes, celery, raisins and almonds tossed with heart healthy quinoa and a sweet tahini dressing.
 It’s a flavor sensation to enjoy often!